 The fourth grade science curriculum explores the ideas of form and function and their manifestation in both living and non-living systems.
-Students explore ecology and the idea of sustainability, thinking about their place in the world and the relationships between living and non-living things.
+Students begin the year with a study of bees, discovering the role that each bee plays in a functioning hive.
+Then they explore ecology and the idea of sustainability, thinking about their place in the world and the relationships between living and non-living things.
+Students continue to examine systems with an inquiry into the science behind simple machines and movement.
 They gain practice in the skill of experimental design, including the use of variables and comparison to a control, and writing a comprehensive conclusion based on their experimental findings.
-Students continue to examine structure and function with an inquiry into the science behind simple machines and movement.
 The year culminates with an overview of the workings of the human body and its systems, inclusive of human reproduction.

 In fourth grade, children explore ways to organize, evaluate, and ethically use information from multiple sources of online media.
-Students utilize Google Sheets for spreadsheets and graphs and create three-dimensional designs with Google Sketchup.
+Students utilize Google Sheets for spreadsheets and graphs and create 3-D designs with Google Sketchup and Tinkercad.
 Fourth graders also begin using iPads to record video and audio for film creation with iMovie.
-Elective after-school programs offer fourth and fifth grade students the opportunity to explore robotics and programming with Lego Mindstorms.
-Fourth and fifth grade students can also participate on a First Lego League (FLL) robotics team and take after school classes to learn 3D printing.
+Elective after-school programs offer third through fifth grade students the opportunity to explore robotics and programming with Lego Mindstorms.
+Fourth and fifth grade students can also participate on a First Lego League (FLL) competitive robotics team and take after-school classes on 3D printing.